idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 The `NestedSolve` utility class implements a non-linear solve for NxN systems.
-It can be used in Kernels, Materials, and UserObjects to compute quantities given by the solution of a non-linear equation system trather than a closed form expression.
+It can be used in Kernels, Materials, and UserObjects to compute quantities given by the solution of a non-linear equation system rather than a closed form expression.

 Such a non-linear equation system is defined by a residual function and a